scyntherex/Unreal3_BattleTank/README.md

 + Decide the Player Controller with create the UI
 + Create widget and add to viewport in Blueprint
 + Override the Player Controller in the game mode.

+### 17 Main Menu Screens ###

++ Create a dedicated Scene for the Main Menu
++ Use the Level Blueprint to configure UI
++ Add a background image to get started.